-The development team is frustrated because the product worked fine in their environment—so why can’t the operations team get it to work?
+The development team gets frustrated because the product worked fine in their environment—so why can’t the operations team get it to work?
 The operations team is frustrated that the development team can’t build code that runs as it should in production.

-This back and forth may happen several times before the code gets deployed into production, wasting time and money while escalating tension between the two teams—both of whom are doing the best they can.
+This back and forth may happen several times before the code gets deployed into production, wasting time and money while escalating tension between the two teams—both of whom are doing the best they can

 So how do you break down silos and topple the Wall of Confusion?
 Below, I’ll outline how DevOps practices can help by creating a consistent platform along with automated practices that accelerate continuous integration, continuous improvement, and continuous delivery while saving time and money.